X

 Agehacho – Swallowtail Butterfly

 The Taira clan has 19 branches.
 Out of them, a swallowtail butterfly Kamon belongs to the Kiyomori branch.
-Other branches such as Yoshifumi has a star crest, and the Yoshimasa branch has a horse crest as their representative Kamon.
+Other branches, such as Yoshifumi, have a star crest, and the Yoshimasa branch has a horse crest as their representative Kamon.

 The Fujiwara clan